bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/syllabus.md

 per week, which  will be released in Gradescope ---  watch Slack for the announcement.

 The assignments consist of _new_ problems for which you'll have to come up with efficient solutions on your own.
-The assignments are not meant as a test— they provide opportunities to learn.
+The assignments will generally be hard and will provide opportunities to learn at a deeper level, and will work towards the learning goal of "develop solutions to new problems".

 We expect everyone to do well on the homework, and to take the time to write your work carefully.
 An important goal of the